Annealed almost periodic entropy: Representations, positive functionals, and completely positive maps

-In this book, $\A$ always denotes a \emph{separable} C$\sp\ast$-algebra.
-In addition, we always study separable representations, meaning that they act on separable complex Hilbert spaces.
+In this book we always study separable representations, meaning that they act on separable complex Hilbert spaces.
 We also always assume that $\A$ is \emph{unital} unless stated otherwise.
 We usually denote a representation by a single letter such as $\pi$, and then write its Hilbert space as $H_\pi$ when it is needed.
-Parts~\ref{part:gen} and~\ref{part:free} of the book are largely concerned with sequences of finite-dimensional representations together with their limits in various modes of convergence.
+Part~\ref{part:free} of the book is largely concerned with sequences of finite-dimensional representations together with their limits in various modes of convergence.
 All such limits are still separable, so assuming separability from the outset does not entail any real loss of generality.

-Our guiding examples throughout are the group C$\sp*$-algebras $C^\ast\G$ of countable groups $\G$.
-The algebra $C^\ast \G$ is the maximal C$\sp\ast$-completion of the group algebra $\bbC[\G]$, so it is indeed separable and unital.
-Many of our results would also apply to the group C$\sp\ast$-algebras of locally compact, second countable groups.
-The construction and main properties of these can be found in~\cite[Section 7.1]{FolAHA} or~\cite[Section 13.9]{Dix--Cstar}.
-Any unitary representation of $\G$ extends uniquely to a unital representation of $C^\ast\G$, and any unital representation of $C^\ast \G$ arises uniquely in this way.
-With this in mind, we pass back and forth between groups and their C$^\ast$-algebras rather freely, for instance by using the same notation for a representation of either.

 Once a particular representation $\pi$ is being considered, operator theory provides many auxiliary constructions of operators in $\B(H_\pi)$, for instance via the Borel functional calculus or symmetry considerations.
 These often fall outside the operator-norm closure of $\pi(\A)$, which is a C$\sp*$-algebra, but within its bi-commutant $\pi(\A)''$, which agrees with the weak-operator closure of $\pi(\A)$ and is a von Neumann algebra.